Precancer/PHLEX-test/docs/source/index.rst

-TRACERx-PHLEX: One-stop pipeline for robust and comprehensive multiplexed imaging analyses
+TRACERx-PHLEX: One-stop pipeline for robust multiplexed imaging analyses
 ===================================

 **TRACERx-PHLEX** is a user-friendly pipeline for an end-to-end analysis of multiplex imaging data.